KangchengLiu/dVRK_Simor/README.md

 # dVRK_FKSim
-Forward kinematics simulator for dVRK
+Forward and inverse kinematics simulator for dVRK